Blind spots and biases: the dangers of ignoring eccentricity in gravitational-wave signals from binary black holes: Introduction

-In searches for compact binary coalescence signals, computation time and availability of waveform models play crucial role.
+In searches for compact binary coalescence signals, computation time and availability of waveform models play crucial roles.
 In recent years, there have been some targeted searches for eccentric systems \cite{Cheeseboro:2021rey, Pal:2023dyg, Lenon:2021zac, Cokelaer:2009hj, Wang:2021qsu, Ravichandran:2023qma, Ramos-Buades:2020eju, LIGOScientific:2019dag, LIGOScientific:2023lpe, Taylor:2015kpa, Martel:1999tm, Tai:2014bfa}, and upper limits have been provided in the absence of detection: with data from first two observing runs of LIGO and Virgo detector network, Nitz \textit{et al} (2019) \citep{Nitz:2019spj} provided $90\%$ credible upper limits for binary neutron stars as $\sim 1700$ mergers Gpc$^{-3}$ Yr$^{-1}$, for eccentricities $\leq 0.43$, for dominant mode frequency at $10$~Hz.
 For sub-solar mass binaries, Nitz \textit{et al} (2021) \citep{Nitz:2021vqh} provided $90\%$ credible upper limits for $0.5-0.5$ ($1.0-1.0$)~M$_\odot$ binaries to be $7100$ ($1200$) Gpc$^{-3}$ Yr$^{-1}$.
+Dhurkunde \textit{et al} (2023) \citep{Dhurkunde:2023qoe} searched for aligned spin neutron star binaries in the O3 public data of Advanced LIGO and Virgo and constrained the local merger rate with $90\%$ upper limits to be $\leq 150$ Gpc$^{-3}$ Yr$^{-1}$ for binary neutron star systems in the field, and $\leq 100$ Gpc$^{-3}$ Yr$^{-1}$ for neutron star-black hole binaries from various dynamical channels.